 A number of elements go into the first cup of brewed coffee.
 For one, most of the caffeine that you need for a wakeup call has already made its way to the first cup.
 Secondly, the aroma, flavor, and coffee oils have already passed out, and reusing your coffee grounds will result in a zero-fragrance and terribly weak coffee.
 Lastly, all the antioxidants that are associated with the various health benefits of coffee have been squeezed out during the first extraction process.

 So if you do decide to make another pot of coffee by reusing grounds, you may end up with an almost decaffeinated coffee.
-So if you rely on your morning coffee to give you that much-needed kick, brewing your coffee grounds twice is not a great idea.
+So if you rely on your morning coffee to give you that much-needed kick, brewing your coffee grounds a second time is not a great idea.

 Is it Better to Brew a Fresh Cup?